by Arnie Schoenberg

 The Human Genome Project is federally funded.
 Do you think it's worth it?

-Take a few minutes to explore the human genome with MapViewer at the National Center for Biotechnology Information.
-How is exploring our genome different from exploring unknown jungles, or the bottom of the sea, or outer space?
+Take a few minutes to explore the human genome at the National Center for Biotechnology Information, consider focusing on a single chromosome or a single gene.
+How is exploring our genome different from exploring unknown jungles, the bottom of the sea, or outer space?

 Does complexity always require an "architect"?